themancalledjakob/kabk_touching/README.md

 - there is also an image on slack

 ## Arduino setup
-- download this repository or clone it
+- download this repository or clone it (scroll up, the green button download ZIP)
 - in your file explorer go to `kabk_touching/arduino/02_threshold`
 - open `02_threshold.ino` with Arduino software
 - in Arduino software go to `Sketch/include library/manage libraries`